 - 2-3 nectarines sliced

-- 1 ball of fresh mozzarella sliced
+- 1 ball of burrata cheese sliced

 - ¾ cup fresh basil leaves sliced into a chiffonade